iodigital-com/io-technology/data/blog/az-204-cheatsheets/Develop-Azure-Compute-Solutions/Azure-Functions.md

 hideInArticleList: true
 ---

-# Azure Functions

-Azure Functions lets you develop serverless applications on Microsoft Azure

-requires general Azure Storage Account
+Azure Functions lets you develop serverless applications on Microsoft Azure requires general Azure Storage Account

 - Azure Blob
 - Queue
 - Files and Table storage.

-### Difference with Azure Logic Apps
+## Difference with Azure Logic Apps

 For Azure Functions, you develop orchestrations **by writing code** and using the Durable Functions extension.
 For Logic Apps, you create orchestrations by using a **GUI or editing configuration files** (workflow).

-#### Logic Apps:
+### Logic Apps

 - **Logic App code View**: extend definitions you use Logic App code View
 - **Integrate the workflow**: Enterprise Integration Pack (_EIP_) -

-### Hosting Plans
+## Hosting Plans

-- **Consumption plan** : Default, only pay for compute resources when your functions are running (1.5 GB or memory / 1 CPU )
+- **Consumption plan**: Default, only pay for compute resources when your functions are running (1.5 GB or memory / 1 CPU )
 - **Premium plan**: pre-warmed workers
-- **Dedicated plan**: run your funciton within a AppService - price can be _predetive_, Best for long-running (Always on should be enabled!)
+- **Dedicated plan**: run your function within a AppService - price can be _predictive_, Best for long-running (Always on should be enabled!)

-### Deployment
+## Deployment

-- AppService Envrionment (ASE)
+- AppService Environment (ASE)
 - Kubernetes (KEDA)

 ## Scaling